danielquinn/django-crocodile/README.md

 `settings.py` file.
 Some additional values you might want to tinker with are:

 * `CROCODILE_ENABLE`
-** If this is set to True, aggregation will occur even when `DEBUG = True`.
+  * If this is set to `True`, aggregation will occur even when `DEBUG = True`.
 * `CROCODILE_ENABLE_COMPRESSION`
-** CSS compression is enabled by default.
+  * CSS compression is enabled by default.
 Setting this value to `False` will disable it.

 And that's it, now go about wrapping your markup and see what happens!